mindscan-de/FuriousIron-HFB/README.md

 of the documentID is suited best to test for the presence/absence of a random tested document ID.
 Therefore every part of the candidate document ID is used to test for presence/absence depending on the Document ID set in the given filter bank.
-This avoids that the full document id is processed from left to right and it avoids that test the same bits are tested over and over again.
+This avoids that the full document id is processed from left to right and it avoids that the same bits are tested over and over again.

 If we test these filters with a higher probability for dropout first, the first filter will reduce the amount of compute wasted on non-present DocumentIDs.
 Therefore the test should be optimized to